Terms and key concepts

 The payment value recorded in USD (The notes section provides the exchange rate in case there was a conversion)

-The name of the government entity that received payments from a company.
+The name of the government agency that received payments from a company.

 Records the ISO 3166-1 names of the country in which the entity exists.